Regulated Green

 $7 Billion and Counting: The Scale of the Scheme

 The numbers are staggering.
 According to Bloomberg’s reporting, cashless ATMs have processed more than $7 billion in payments despite public warnings from the card networks.
-Cannabis dispensaries across the United States processed over $30 billion in total transactions in 2024.
-Before the December 2022 crackdown by NCR’s Columbus Data Services, industry analysts estimated that cashless ATM transactions accounted for approximately 25% of all U.S. cannabis sales—roughly $6.25 billion to $7.5 billion annually.
+Cannabis dispensaries processed over $30 billion in total transactions in 2024.
+Before the December 2022 crackdown by NCR’s Columbus Data Services, cashless ATM transactions accounted for approximately 25% of all U.S. cannabis sales—roughly $6.25 billion to $7.5 billion annually.

 That’s $6.25 billion in transactions on which Visa and Mastercard collected zero interchange revenue.

-ATM withdrawals operate on completely different economics.
-The ATM owner collects a surcharge fee directly from the consumer and may receive a small interchange from the cardholder’s issuing bank.
-But the ATM transaction does not generate the merchant-side interchange that Visa and Mastercard depend on as a core revenue stream.
-By miscoding a retail purchase as an ATM cash withdrawal, the cashless ATM operators are not just circumventing banking restrictions on cannabis.
-They are siphoning the interchange revenue that would normally flow to the card networks and issuing banks—and redirecting it into their own pockets.
+ATM withdrawals operate on completely different economics than retail purchases.
+By miscoding a retail purchase as an ATM cash withdrawal, the cashless ATM operators are siphoning the interchange revenue that would normally flow to the card networks and issuing banks—and redirecting it into their own pockets.

 “What keeps me up at night is that when, not if, one or more eager assistant U.S. attorneys decides to go after this, the ripple effects will be devastating.”